Effect Sizes

 • What's the acceptable risk of false positive/negative?

-STEP 2: Look at CI first
+Step 2: Look at the CI first.

 • What range of effects is plausible?